List of county routes in Suffolk County, New York (51–75): County Route 67

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 County Route 67A

 County Route 67A was originally Half Hollow Hills Road from Pinelawn Road to Motor Parkway, that served as an extension of CR 67.
 It was eventually decommissioned and merged into CR 67.

 County Route 68

 County Route 68 is an unsigned two-lane road that runs through historic Stony Brook along Main Street, Christian Avenue, and eventually into Setauket along Ridgeway Avenue, part of which was at one time part of NY 25A.
 The entire route is also shared with New York State Bicycle Route 25.